mingchen/docker-android-build-box/README.md

 # Launch the emulator in the background
 $ANDROID_HOME/emulator/emulator -avd Android_4.1_API_16 -no-skin -no-audio -no-window -no-boot-anim -gpu off &

+# Note: You will have to add a suitable time delay, to wait for the emulator to launch.
 ```

 Note that x86_64 emulators are not currently supported.
 See [Issue #18](https://github.com/mingchen/docker-android-build-box/issues/18) for details.